HALRobotics/HAL.Documentation/docs/Overview/0-Administration-and-Setup/Contents.md

 #### Requirements to follow along:

 - Host software e.g. [McNeel's Rhinoceros 3D and Grasshopper](https://www.rhino3d.com/download), installed on a PC. _N.B.
-We are working with McNeel to automate this process for you._
+We are working with McNeel to automate this process for you._ If you are using Rhino 8 (the latest version) please open Rhino, run the `SetDotNetRuntime` command and select `NETFramework` before running any of our software.
+Again, we are working with the McNeel team to try and streamline this during installation.
 - Internet access.

 #### How to: